One of the biggest causes of frustration in today’s businesses is a lack of internal document organization.

 Being the repository for all your company’s documents and files is no easy task.
-Sometimes your organization needs to go into your archives and simply delete irrelevant or outdated files to make space for the new ones.
-However, with SharePoint, that process can be easily automated.
+Sometimes your organization needs to go into your archives and delete irrelevant or outdated files to make new ones; that process can be easily automated.

-Once you open up SharePoint more advanced automation functions, you’ll find that you can define expiration dates for certain documents so that they get discarded or destroyed after a certain point.
+In the more advanced automation functions, you can define expiration dates for certain documents to get discarded or destroyed after a certain point.

-You can also change document permissions within the SharePoint workflow after a specified time, a convenient feature for businesses requiring contractors to have access to certain documents, but only until the end of their contracts.
+You can also change document permissions within the workflow after a specified time, a convenient feature for businesses requiring contractors to access certain documents, but only until the end of their contracts.

 Social Media and SharePoint

-While SharePoint is not a social media tool, it has functions that can help nurture social interaction among your team members, which becomes increasingly difficult the larger your business becomes.
+While SharePoint is not a social media tool, it has functions that can help nurture social interaction among your team members, which becomes increasingly difficult the more extensive your business evolves.

-Individuals can create profiles that show their interests, and entire departments or teams can create “clubs,” which is similar to a Facebook group.
+Individuals can create profiles that show their interests, and entire departments or teams can create “clubs,” similar to a Facebook group.

 A situation where this would be useful is when you have a larger-scale project that requires two teams to work together.
-Having easy access to profiles and clubs would help break the ice between the teams and help the project manager anticipate potential communication issues.
+Having easy access to profiles and clubs would help break the ice between the teams and support the project manager in anticipating potential communication issues.

 Customer portals on SharePoint

-SharePoint should not be thought of like a CRM.
+SharePoint should not be considered a CRM.
 However, it can act as a great way to create exclusive communication sites for vendors, customers, clients, and more.